The Minimum Backlog Problem: Geometric MBP: Player's Strategy

 The coroutine $i$ performs the following tasks when invoked at time ${(10 L + \ell)} \tau_i$: \begin{enumerate} \item Determine which $k_i$ cups to empty.
 The coroutine chooses to empty $k_i$ cups with the largest amount of $(i,L,\ell)$-water. \item Choose a cycle of length at most $\tau_i / 2^{i+1}$ which visits the $k_i$ cups and returns back to the original position.
-This is possible by Corollary~\ref{cor:few} because $5^{i+1} D = \tau_i / 2^{i+1}$. \item Guide the player through the chosen cycle. \item Return. \end{enumerate} Observe that when a coroutine returns, the player is back in the location from which the cycle started.
+This is possible due to Corollary~\ref{cor:few} because ${5^{i+1} D = \tau_i / 2^{i+1}}$. \item Guide the player through the chosen cycle. \item Return. \end{enumerate} Observe that when a coroutine returns, the player is back in the location from which the cycle started.
 Therefore invocations of lower-numbered coroutines do not interfere with any higher-number coroutines which are currently suspended; they just delay the completion of the higher-numbered coroutines.

 The completion is not delayed for too long.
 Indeed, consider a time period $\iv{j \tau_i}{{(j+1)} \tau_i}$ between consecutive invocations of the coroutine~$i$.
-For $h \in \{0 , 1, \dotsc, i \}$, the coroutine $h$ is invoked $10^{i-h}$ times during the period.
+For $h \in \{0 , 1, \dotsc, i \}$, the coroutine $h$ is invoked $10^{i-h}$ times during the period (recall the definition of $\tau_i$ in Section~\ref{sec:paremeters}).
 The cycles of the coroutine $h$ have total length at most

 In grand total, all coroutines $0,1, \dotsc, i$ invoked during the time period take time

 Therefore all coroutines invoked during the time period are able to complete within it.
 This proves that the execution of the coroutines can be scheduled as described.